 I understand the risks and I'm going ahead with changing my domain!
 Is there anything I can do to prepare?

 Let the AdThrive team know right away so we can help!
-We’ll submit the new domain for advertiser approvals as soon as possible once you make the switch — if you let us know ahead of time, we can be ready when the new domain goes live.
+During the approval process, the domain will need to be updated in our ad partner’s system which may result in some downtime with ad earnings.
+We’ll submit the new domain for advertiser approvals as soon as possible once you make the switch.

 Rebranding often comes with a new theme or design, so we’ll also check your ads and make sure everything works with your awesome new look!
 We have some suggestions for design and theme changes which we recommend checking out here.

-As with any major change to your site, we recommend making changes during our business hours (M-F, 8-5 ET) so we're available to help!
+As with any major change to your site, we recommend making changes during our business hours (M–F, 8–5 ET) so our full team is available to help!